smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 > Figure: "Home" area of the SYNC3 display.
 Showing widgets from a different apps.

 Included in this phase will be a redesign of display capabilities for single display and multi-window support.
-The goal is to make SDL ready with multi display support.
+The goal is to make SDL ready with multi-display support.

 ### Phase 2: Multi display support